Navy Midshipmen football: George Welsh era (1973–1981)

 Penn State assistant coach and Navy alum George Welsh succeeded Forzano as Navy's head coach.
 He inherited a Navy Midshipmen football program that had only had one winning season since the days of Roger Staubach.
 He led the Midshipmen to three bowl game appearances and their first nine-win season in 16 years.
 In nine seasons, Welsh compiled a record of 55–46–1, making him the service academy's most successful coach.

 In 1982, Welsh left Navy to become the head coach at Virginia.

 Gary Tranquill era (1982–1986)

 West Virginia offensive coordinator Gary Tranquill was hired as Welsh's replacement in 1982.
 Tranquill's Midshipmen compiled a 6–5 record in 1982, but it was downhill from there.
 1983 saw a 3–8 record followed by back-to-back four-win seasons in 1984 and 1985.
 A 3–8 campaign in 1986 ended Tranquill's tenure at Navy as the school declined to renew his contract.

-One notable assistant coach during this time was Nick Saban, the head coach at Alabama.
+One notable assistant coach during this time was Nick Saban, the former head coach at Alabama.